rtlabs-com/p-net/doc/use_with_siematic.rst

 #.
 In the start screen, select "Create new project" and enter the details.

 #.
-Also on the start screen, select "Devices and networks", "Add new device" and
+Also on the start screen, select :guilabel:`Devices and networks`, :guilabel:`Add new device` and
    select your PLC model (a CPU that will act as IO-controller).
    If you only know the series of your PLC, but not the exact model, then select for example "Controller" > "SIMATIC S7-1200" > "CPU" > "Unspecified CPU 1200" > "6ES7 2XX-".

 #.
 Click Add.
-In the "Device view" you will be notified that the
+In the :guilabel:`Device view` you will be notified that the
    device not is specified.

 #.
-Click "detect".
+Click :guilabel:`detect`.
 Make sure your PLC is powered on.
-   Select "PN/IE" and your Ethernet interface and "Start search".
-Mark the found PLC and click "Detect".
+   Select :guilabel:`PN/IE` and your Ethernet interface and :guilabel:`Start search`.
+Mark the found PLC and click :guilabel:`Detect`.

 #.
-Import a GSD file by using the menu "Options > Manage GSD files".
+Import a GSD file by using the menu :menuselection:`Options --> Manage GSD files`.
 Browse to
    the directory with your GSD file.
-Mark the line with the file, and click "Install".
+Mark the line with the file, and click :guilabel:`Install`.

 #.
-In the project view, in the left menu select the PLC and the subitem "Device
+In the project view, in the left menu select the PLC and the subitem :guilabel:`Device
-   configuration".
-Click the "Network view" tab.
-At the right edge open the "Hardware catalog".
-Select "Other field devices" > Profinet IO > I/O > RT-Labs > "P-Net Samples" > "P-Net Sample App".
+   configuration`.
+Click the :guilabel:`Network view` tab.
+At the right edge open the :guilabel:`Hardware catalog`.
+Select :menuselection:`Other field devices --> Profinet IO --> I/O --> RT-Labs --> P-Net Samples --> P-Net Sample App`.

 #.
 Double-click it, and it will appear in the main window.

 #.
-Use the "Network view" tab, and right-click "Not assigned" on the rt-labs-dev
+Use the :guilabel:`Network view` tab, and right-click :guilabel:`Not assigned` on the rt-labs-dev
    icon.
-Select "Assign to new IO-controller" and "PLC_1.PROFINETinterface_1".
+Select :guilabel:`Assign to new IO-controller` and :guilabel:`PLC_1.PROFINETinterface_1`.

 Setting IP addresses and connecting physically